endoflife-date/endoflife.date/products/nvidiadriver.md

 Usually on Linux driver support per branch is indicated by architecture, on Windows only specific models are supported.

-While the R390 branch is meant just for security updates for fermi, usually other branches are for specific toolkits or features, for more information you should [read the this document](https://docs.nvidia.com/datacenter/tesla/drivers/#comparison) and [this forum post](https://forums.developer.nvidia.com/t/unix-graphics-feature-deprecation-schedule/60588) to see which branch is for you.
+While the R390 branch is meant just for security updates for Fermi, usually other branches are for specific toolkits or features, for more information you should [read this document](https://docs.nvidia.com/datacenter/tesla/drivers/#comparison) and [this forum post](https://forums.developer.nvidia.com/t/unix-graphics-feature-deprecation-schedule/60588) to see which branch is for you.

 For the average consumer it is best to use the latest driver supported, even if this is a LTSB.
 If the latest branch is a LTSB, this still contains the latest features available.